Daniel Smith's Death Cannot Be Ruled a Homicide

 - 'White Lotus' Actress Sydney Sweeney Stars In New Guess Campaign After Founder Paul Marciano Was Accused Of Sexual Assault By Kate Upon, More Models

 - Late Model Anna Nicole Smith Was 'A Whole Other Person' When The Camera Left, Friend Claims

 Per TMZ, the magistrate will instruct the jury on the aforementioned options on March 31.

-Earlier this week, Larry Birkhead testified that Daniel, who passed away at 20 on Sept.
-10, 2006, stole methadone from his mother while Howard K. Stern asserted he himself never supplied Daniel with any drugs.
+Earlier this week, Larry Birkhead that Daniel, who passed away at 20 on Sept.
+10, 2006, stole methadone from his mother while Howard K. Stern he himself never supplied Daniel with any drugs.